michaelsharman/CsrfProvider/README.md

-Ensures form submissions are coming in from the same application (same origin) that loaded the form, thus providing protection from cross site request forgeries.
+Ensures form submissions are coming in from the same application (same origin) that loaded the form, thus providing protection from [cross site request forgeries](http://en.wikipedia.org/wiki/Cross-site_request_forgery).

-A successor to [cfsameorigin](https://github.com/michaelsharman/cfsameorigin), as this doesn't store values in session.
+A successor to [cfsameorigin](https://github.com/michaelsharman/cfsameorigin), as this doesn't store values in session (however it does require session management to be enabled).
 This means you're not reliant on sticky sessions, and you're safe from server/application restarts.

 Loosely based off the CsrfProvider as part of the [Symfony package](https://github.com/symfony/symfony/blob/master/src/Symfony/Component/Form/Extension/Csrf/CsrfProvider/DefaultCsrfProvider.php)